cloudjourney-ethaniel/az104-lab-project/Phase2/vm-deployment.md

 ## 🔐 Access and Networking Notes

 * I plan to apply **NSGs** later for security testing
-* Public IPs enabled temporarily for direct access during lab
+* Public IPs will be enabled temporarily for direct access during lab
 * Will later test NSG rules for locking down remote access

 ---

 ## 🧪 Early Observations

-* Deployment templates in Portal are straightforward
+*
-* Creating the right inbound rules (SSH/RDP) took some reading
+*
-* VM boot times are reasonable, around 2–3 minutes each
+*

 ---

-Next: Documenting the network and NSG config in `nsg-and-network.md`, once both VMs are confirmed reachable and stable.
+Next: Documenting the network and NSG config in nsg-and-network.md, once both VMs are confirmed reachable and stable.